AtrCheema/AI4Water/docs/index.md

 - save, load/reload or build models from readable json file.
 This repository provides a framework to build layered models using python dictionary and with several helper tools which fasten the process of  modeling time-series forcasting.

-- both of above functionalities should be available without complicating keras implementation.

 - provide a uniform interface for optimizing hyper-parameters for [skopt](https://scikit-optimize.github.io/stable/index.html);